 2. Take High-Risk Drivers Off Your Policy

 Everyone needs car insurance, but not everyone is viewed the same way by insurers.
-Newer drivers and those with poor accident histories are usually more expensive to insure.
-Review your options to either give them their own, separate insurance, or ask your insurer how to lower the risk and premium rate.
-For example, enrolling in a driver education course may help.
+Newer drivers and those with poor driving records are usually more expensive to insure, and they may be considered a high-risk driver by insurers.
+Review your options to either give them their own, separate insurance or ask your insurer how to lower the risk and premium rate.
+For example, novice drivers should enrol in a safe driving course.

 3. Choose a Less Desirable Car Model

 Flashy vehicles may make others envious.
-They are also a target for theives.
+They are also a target for thieves.
 Insurers know this, which is why it costs more to insure models that are often stolen.
-Older cars may also be cheaper to insure because they can cost less to repair.
-Newer generation cars have more high-tech components that are more difficult and expensive to fix, leading to higher cost of claims.
+Older cars may even be cheaper to insure because they can cost less to repair.
+Newer cars have more high-tech components that are more difficult and expensive to fix, leading to higher cost of claims.

 Insurers and brokers want as much of your business as possible.
 So you can get a better rate if you buy a package that includes several policies.
-It's not uncommon for people to combine home and auto insurance, for example, for less money than the same coverage might cost through separate insurers.
+It's not uncommon for people to combine home and auto insurance for less money than the same coverage might cost through separate insurers.

-Less time on the road means a reduced risk of accidents.
-So if you only use your car occasionally, let your insurer know.
-If the price difference is significant enough, you may want to consider committing to a public transit routine a few days a week.
-Also, tell the company if your vehicle is seasonal -- for example, an RV or motorcycle you only use in the summer.
+Sometimes, less is more.
+In this case, driving less can help you save more money.
+Moreover, less time on the road means reducing your risk of getting into a collision.
+If you only use your car occasionally, let your insurer know you want your vehicle classification to be listed as “occasional” or “pleasure” instead of “commute”.
+Also, tell the company if your vehicle is for seasonal use.
+For example, an RV or motorcycle that you only drive in the summer.
 That can broaden your options for cheaper coverage.

 6. Use Your Connections

-Often professional and alumni associations can be gateways to cheaper car insurance.
-Check out whether your insurer offers special rates to certain groups.
-It may be just another way your professional dues or the money you spent on tuition come in handy.
+Often, professional and alumni associations can be gateways to cheaper car insurance.
+Check out whether your insurer offers special rates to specific groups.

 7. Ask About Special Discounts